 Retention of Your Personal Data

-We retain your personal data for only as long as it is necessary for the uses set out in this Privacy Notice and/or to meet legal, regulatory, and financial reporting requirements.
+We retain your personal data for only as long as it reasonably necessary for the uses set out in this Privacy Notice and/or to meet legal, regulatory, and financial reporting requirements.

 This includes the data relating to your booking for a minimum of 3 years, which is a requirement for legal purposes.

-Information relating to the monetary value of your booking will be retained for a minimum of 6 years from the date of the transaction, in order to comply with statutory financial reporting requirements.
+Information relating to the monetary value of your booking will be retained for a minimum of 6 years from the date of the transaction, to comply with statutory financial reporting requirements.

 We retain your contact details until such time where you no longer wish to be contacted by Fred.
 Olsen Travel.